htsan007/5611-Final-Project/README.md

 ***Peer Feedback***
 ---

 I received feedback on my smoke simulation saying that it might benefit from adding user interaction, obstacles, or a more complex environment/background.
 My smoke simulation itself was pretty well accepted by my peers for its realistic visuals.
-I was origianlly planning on adding some sort of scene, as depicted in my original project sketch, and I was able to make it look somewhat like a campfire in the end.
+I was originally planning on adding some sort of scene, as depicted in my original project sketch, and I was able to make it look somewhat like a campfire in the end.
 I also added some basic interaction such as starting and stopping the smoke & fire simulation, as well as gusts of wind that can be triggered by the user.
-I didn't get to adding obstacles beyond the boundaries of the scene.
+I didn't get to adding extra obstacles for smoke and fire to collide with.

 ***Possible Extensions***
 ---